Luna 1

 Luna 1, also known as Mechta (Мечта /ru/, lit.: Dream), E-1 No.4 and First Lunar Rover, was the first spacecraft to reach the vicinity of Earth's Moon, the first spacecraft to leave Earth's orbit, and the first to be placed in heliocentric orbit.
-Intended as a Moon impactor, Luna 1 was launched as part of the Soviet Luna programme in 1959.
+Luna 1 was launched as part of the Soviet Luna programme in 1959.

-A malfunction in the ground-based control system caused an error in the upper stage rocket's burn time, and the spacecraft missed the Moon by 5,900 km (more than three times the Moon's radius).
-Luna 1 became the first human-made object to reach heliocentric orbit and was dubbed "Artificial Planet 1" and renamed Mechta (Dream).
+Initially intended as a Moon impactor, a malfunction in the ground-based control system caused an error in the upper stage rocket's burn time, and the spacecraft missed the Moon by 5,900 km (more than three times the Moon's radius).
+Nevertheless, Luna 1 became the first human-made object to reach heliocentric orbit and was dubbed "Artificial Planet 1" and renamed Mechta (Dream).
 Luna 1 was also referred to as the "First Cosmic Ship", in reference to its achievement of Earth escape velocity.

 Spacecraft

 The satellite and rocket carrying Luna 1 was originally referred to as the Soviet Space Rocket by the Soviet Press.
 Pravda writer Alexander Kazantsev called it Mechta (Мечта, meaning 'dream').
 Citizens of Moscow unofficially deemed it Lunik, a combination of Luna (Moon) and Sputnik.
 It was renamed to Luna 1 in 1963.

 The spherical satellite was powered by mercury-oxide batteries and silver-zinc accumulators.
 There were five antennas on one hemisphere, four whip-style and one rigid, for communication purposes.
 The spacecraft also contained radio equipment including a tracking transmitter and telemetry system.
 There was no propulsion system.

 Luna 1 was designed to impact the Moon, delivering two metallic pennants with the Soviet coat of arms that were included into its payload package.
 It also had six instruments to study the Moon upon its suicidal approach.
 The flux-gate magnetometer was triaxial and could measure ± 3000 gammas.
 It was designed to detect lunar magnetic fields.
 Two micrometeorite detectors, developed by Tatiana Nazarova of the Vernadsky Institute, were installed on the spacecraft.
 They each consisted of a metal plate with springs and could detect small impacts.
 Four ion traps, used to measure solar wind and plasma, were included.
 They were developed by Konstantin Gringauz.
 The scientific payload also included two gas-discharge Geiger counters, a sodium-iodide scintillation counter, and a Cherenkov detector.
 The upper stage of the rocket contained a scintillation counter and 1 kg of sodium for a gas-dispersion experiment.

-The spacecraft weighed 361.3 kg at launch.
-It was about 1.22 m in diameter.
+The spacecraft weighed 361.3 kg at launch, and was about 1.22 m in diameter.